So, how do you know if you have acne-prone skin?

-Infact, using a moisturizer specifically formulated to fight acne can only improve your skin.
-If your skin is dry and dehydrated, your oil glands will overproduce oil and make your acne worse.
+Using a moisturizer specifically formulated to fight acne can only improve your skin.
+If your skin is dehydrated, your oil glands will overproduce oil and make your acne worse.

 However, hydrating your skin with moisturizer can re-balance oil glands and help control acne and improve healing.

-Tip: when looking for a moisturizer, look for one of these descriptions on box
+Tip: when looking for a moisturizer, look for one of these descriptions on the box

 - Won’t clog pores

 When you see one of these descriptions, it means the moisturizer is unlikely to cause breakouts.